MicrosoftDocs/win32/desktop-src/DxTechArts/introduction-to-the-10-foot-experience-for-windows-game-developers.md

 ---
 title: Introduction to the 10-Foot Experience for Windows Game Developers
-description: This article introduces the 10-foot experience and explores the list of things that you should consider first about this new interaction pattern, even if you aren't expecting your game to be played this way. ms.assetid: '126a0aae-6a7a-8cda-5748-c364e54c304e'
+description: This article introduces the 10-foot experience and explores the list of things that you should consider first about this new interaction pattern, even if you arent expecting your game to be played this way. ms.assetid: 126a0aae-6a7a-8cda-5748-c364e54c304e ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Introduction to the 10-Foot Experience for Windows Game Developers